Skip to main content

 New to Staking?

 Start your staking journey or explore more information about staking on Polkadot's Home Page.
 Discover the new Staking Dashboard that makes staking much easier and check this extensive article list to help you get started.
-You can now stake on Kusama natively with just and earn staking rewards.
+You can now stake natively with a small number of tokens and earn staking rewards.
 For additional information, check out this blog post.

-This page is meant to be an advanced guide to staking with Kusama.
+This page is meant to be an advanced guide to staking with the relay chain.
 For a more general introduction, checkout the Introduction to Staking page.

 Staking Proxies